 Resident aliens should file Form 1040EZ, 1040A, or 1040 at the address shown in the instructions for that form.
-The due date for filing the return and paying any tax due is April 15 of the year following the year for which you are filing a return (but see the TIP, below).
+The due date for filing the return and paying any tax due is April 15 of the year following the year for which you are filing a return (but see the Tip, later).

 You are allowed an automatic extension to June 15 to file if your main place of business and the home you live in are outside the United States and Puerto Rico on April 15.
-You can get an extension of time to August 15 to file your return if you get an extension by April 15 (June 15 if you qualify for the June 15 extension).
-See the instructions for the form you are filing for more information.
+You can get an extension of time to October 15 to file your return if you get an extension by April 15 (June 15 if you qualify for the June 15 extension).
+Use Form 4868 to get the extension to October 15.